Transport Act 1985: Transport Act 1985: Deregulation (Part I)

-Part I of the Act eradicated, excluding London, the need for the required road service licence throughout the United Kingdom.
+Part I of the Act removed, excluding London, the need for the required road service licence throughout the United Kingdom.
 Part I replaced service licensing with a system of registration.
 This caused licensing authorities losing many of their powers and made it possible for operators to register new routes.
 For an operator to register a new route the licensed operator had to supply the traffic commissioner with information of the proposed route, the timeline for the trip, stopping arrangements, the vehicles to be used, and the terminal points.
 In accordance with the Act the traffic commissioner had to receive the registration at least 42 days prior to when the route is to be run.
 It was mandatory for the notice to go through the traffic commissioner for a licensed bus operator to operate.
 After approval, the operator was required to run the route according to the specifications provided in the registration.

 Deregulation also led to firms being able to charge any fares they wish, run routes, and freely enter and leave the market.
 This was accomplished by reducing the amount of subsidies local governments could provide for services.